java-gcp-220228/planet-rank/nextSteps.md

-## Next Potential Steps
+# Next Potential Steps

-### Workflows/Pipeline
-- Setup Workflow using Github Actions with git repo for CI
-- Setup Jenkins for CD
-- Follow (CI/CD)
-- Review Gradle/Gradle Tasks/Gradle Jar/Build
-- Review Workflows/Github Actions
-- Review Pipeline/Jenkins

 ### Front-End
-- Setup Login page
+- Setup dummy Login page

 - Send a request to the api and get some kind of response
-- Display this info on the front end
+- Display response with some format
 - Implement filters
 - Implement a way to post messages
 - Prettify Everything
+- Firebase (owned by google)
+#

 ### Back-end
+- Setup Github Actions | Configure a Workflow

+- Setup Jenkins
+- Review Pipeline/Jenkins
-- Setup Login Functionality
+- Develop Login Functionality
-- JJwt Authentication
+- Enable JJwt Authentication
+- [N - Tier Architechture]
-- MessagesController/ExceptionController
+- MessagesController/ExceptionController | Configure Service and DAO layer
 - POST messages to database when user inputs a message
 - GET all messages from db when a user wants to see the messages
+- GCP Compute Engine
+#

 ### DB
 - Setup ERD Diagram

 - Work on SQL Script
 - Input Images into db
 - Input messages into db from front-end

-### Host Everything on the Cloud
-- GCP Compute Engine
 - GCP Cloud Storage
 - GCP SQL
-- Firebase (owned by google)
+#